Gopika137173k/C-Module1/Conditional Statements-Compare Two Numbers.md

 ## Result
-the program was implemented and executed
+Program was implemented and executed